-In 2005, Amazon made a quantum leap in the US with a fulfillment centre in Seattle and another in Delaware.
+In 2005, Amazon made a quantum leap in the US with a fulfilment centre in Seattle and another in Delaware.
 Now, the online beast has over 140 centres.

-The below map marks Amazon’s fulfillment centres in America and could be used to plan a US holiday – Every popular city is being serviced:
+The below map marks Amazon’s fulfilment centres in America and could be used to plan a US holiday – Every popular city is being serviced:

-The big boys have seemed to pick the hot market in Melbourne, or perhaps they’ve sparked the fire, because sales in the major city made up 42% of the whole country’s industrial market in the year to March 2018.
+The big boys have seemed to pick the hot market in Melbourne, or perhaps they’ve sparked the fire, because sales in the major city made up 42 per cent of the whole country’s industrial market in the year to March 2018.